HEnquist/rubato/README.md

 ## Changelog

+- v0.17.0
+  - Merged the FixedIn, FixedOut and FixedInOut resamplers into single types that supports all modes.
+  - Merged the sinc and polynomial asynchronous resamplers into one type that supports both interpolation modes.
 - v0.16.0
   - Add support for changing the fixed input or output size of the asynchronous resamplers.
 - v0.15.0